Tuesday, September 19, 2023

 Tactics

 Mister Kong is a gorilla, but he's not fool enough to overestimate how physically powerful some supers are.
 He frequently tries to remain unnoticed behind a shroud of psychic illusions while assessing his foes, focusing on critical Overcomes to achieve his goals, or position himself for a sudden ambush.
 When he does take direct action, he's quick to engage multiple foes so he can use their numbers against them, relying on Wrong Target to protect himself while misdirecting Attacks through evasion and phantasmal projections.
 His other abilities mix powerful blows with illusory images to confound his enemies.
 Twisted Perceptions is used against whatever hero seems to be the greatest threat.
-Threat Display is a daunting display of brute savagery augmented by psychic "special effects" that make the damage seem worse than it is.
+Threat Display is a daunting show of brute savagery augmented by psychic "special effects" that make the damage seem worse than it is.
 Exchanged Images hits very hard and swaps the appearance of Mister Kong and his target for a brief period, leading to "friendly fire" incidents as his other foes struggle to identify who's who.

 With his upgrade he's much better at dealing raw damage and dealing with multiple foes, while his mastery encourages him to employ psychic trickery and direct his allies from relative safety.